Today, March 24th 2023, the HTML specification added a new grouping content element. The

 Please be aware that this element landing in the HTML spec today does not mean it is available in browsers today.
 Issues have been filed to implement the

 search element in the major browsers, including the necessary accessibility mappings.
-Keep this in mind before you get all super excited and willy nilly add this new element to your pages.
+Keep this in mind when you add this new element to your pages.

 The impetus for this addition stems from the “Consider creating an HTML search element” issue, filed on the HTML spec in late 2020, where the goal was to create feature parity between ARIA and HTML.